 Emphasis is given in the placement to issues of self-determination, the client's right to

 participate in the helping process, and to confidentiality.
 In looking at what techniques and policies hamper the client's self-‐determination, the social work student is encouraged to become an advocate for the client.
-Additionally in his/her role as client advocate, the student works toward the protection of the client’s individual rights, particularly the client’s right to confidentiality.
+Additionally, in his/her role as client advocate, the student works toward the protection of the client’s individual rights, particularly the client’s right to confidentiality.
 As part of this role, it is incumbent upon the social work student to inform the client of those times when confidentiality will not be maintained – e.g., when there is a serious suicide threat/attempt, when threats against others occur, or when legal requirements to report abuse of any nature are met.

 Professional Boundaries